takkkun/inferx/README.md

 What is inferx
 ==============

-It is Naive Bayes classifier, and the training data persisted by Redis.
+It is Naive Bayes classifier, and the training data is kept always by Redis.

 Installation
 ------------